 Myelofibrosis often leads to anemia, which is when your body doesn't have enough healthy red blood cells.
 You also might not have enough platelets (which are needed for blood clotting), making you more likely to bleed or bruise easily.

 Myelofibrosis can cause unusually high levels of white blood cells (which help fight off infection), but the cells often don't work the way they should.
 This can make your immune system weak and raise your chances of getting sick.

 As your body makes fewer blood cells, other organs -- typically your spleen or liver -- may try to take over the job.
 Because this isn't what these organs usually do, it can make them larger than normal or even cause tumors to form.

 In about 1 in 8 cases, myelofibrosis will lead to a more serious form of leukemia known as acute myeloid leukemia.

-Myelofibrosis tends to progress slowly; some people live with it for years without having any symptoms.
+Myelofibrosis tends to get worse slowly.
+Some people live with it for years without having symptoms.
 As your body has a harder time making healthy blood cells, though, symptoms often get worse over time.
 While they're different from person to person, they can include:

 - Low energy and shortness of breath.
 You may often feel weak, dizzy, or tired.
 (These are symptoms of anemia.)